DoomDesign/codingkata-nimgame/README.md

 4. Choose a difficulty and play the game!

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12, using Node 20.11.1.

 ### Development server